Cederberg Local Municipality elections: By-elections from November 2021

 After the 2021 election, Cederberg First (or Cederberg Eerste, CE) (3), the DA (2) and Freedom Front Plus (FF+) (1) formed a coalition.
 A motion of no-confidence in CE mayor Ruben Richards, after he was accused of corruption, was later passed with the support of one DA councillor, the speaker William Farmer.
 Farmer was then elected mayor with the support of the ANC and PA.
-Farmer was subsequently expelled from the DA, and joined the Patriotic Alliance (PA), standing as their candidate during the by-election.
+Farmer was subsequently expelled from the DA, and joined the Patriotic Alliance (PA), standing as their candidate during the october 2022 by-election.
 The new DA candidate increased the party's share of the vote, retaining the seat for the DA, and restoring the previous CE, DA and FF+ coalition government.

+Subsequently, CE formed a coalition with the ANC.
+A by-election was held in February 2026 after an ANC councillor defected to the DA, with him holding his seat for his new party.
+This was the second ward claimed by the DA from the ANC, and resulted in the ANC/CE coalition losing its majority.